CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 **Procurement**

 There are different products that support the patch and change management process.
-In order to make an appropriate choice from these products, the requirements for these tools, such as which platforms to support, must be determined prior to procurement (see OPS.1.1.3.M8 * Safe Use of Change Management Tools *).
+In order to make an appropriate choice from these products, the requirements for these tools, such as which platforms to support, must be specified prior to procurement (see OPS.1.1.3.M8 * Safe Use of Change Management Tools *).

 **Implementation**
 During implementation, all IT systems managed by Patch and Change Management should be subordinated individually or in groups.
 Furthermore, changes to these systems must be documented in a central location (see OPS.1.1.3.M11 * Continuous Documentation of Information Processing *).